m4r35n357/VisualOptimizers/README.md

 ## "multi-stats" script

-Runs the "stats" script many times to help even out fluctuations in results from run to run , and get a more realistic view on comparative performance of the algorithms.
+Runs the "stats" script many times for all algorithms (except random) for a single model, to help even out fluctuations in results from run to run, and get a more realistic view on comparative performance of the algorithms.

 Parameter | Meaning
 ----------|-----------